The royal track - 11 km on a bike through Hillerød

 At the end of Batzke's hill, all the attractions of Hillerød unfold; Frederiksborg Castle, the Baroque Garden, the Castle lake, and Den Lille Færge, a small ferry sailing on the Castle lake.
 Arriving at the Baroque Garden, leave your bikes.
 Walk to the top of the garden, furthest away from the castle.
 From this point, you will have the best view of the castle and the garden.

 From Baroque Garden through Møntporten (the gate) out to Slangerupgade, you can walk the bikes through Slotsgade or walk the bikes on the path next to the lake.
-Along Søstien (the path around the lake), there is a beautiful and varied view of the castle.
+Along Søstien (the path around the lake), the castle has a beautiful and varied view.
 Both Slotsgaden and Søsstien lead to Torvet (the main square).
 And from Torvet, follow the signs to Hillerød Station.

-Hillerød Torv is primarily characterized by the town's old town hall.
+The town's old town hall primarily characterizes Hillerød Torv.
 The old town's hall is a functioning courthouse.

 Store Dyrehave forest was used by the king for personal royal hunts.
 In the late 17th century, Christian V implemented the star-shaped road system for his par force hunts.
 A beautiful large deer was hunted around the forest by riders and dogs while the king could oversee the hunt from the rock.
 Only when the deer fell to the ground from exhaustion, the king rode on to kill it.